lavgen/WikileaksAPI-project/README.md

 #DOCUMENTATION#

-This is the WikileaksAPI.
-You can query data Wikileaks has for countries.
-This data consists of links and name of the link divided according to the group that leaked that link.
+This a custom build API that has all the leaks from wikileaks.org.
+This API is unaffiliated with Wikileaks.
+It was created in order to easily query different leakgroups' information on countries (ie. the files different leakgroups uploaded to Wikileaks) .

+ What makes this API spesific is that it approaches all leaks from a Country perspective.
+Rather than showing you everything out there about every country, you need to pick a country to access the leaks that are related to that country.
+By doing so, my aim is to bring caution to information overloading.

+ My Api interface only works if the user has specified a country.
  Each country consists of 20 leakgroups and those leak groups consist links and names.

 ##To Begin##